VO2 Max Testing

 Modern, scientific methods work.
 While there is absolutely an art to applying scientific methods optimally to each unique individual, a coach who is not up to date with the latest scientific methods will not be able to give you the level of guidance you deserve.
 Certainly you are not a lab rat, but chose a coach who has studied what happens to lab rats under different circumstances.

-A laboratory that tests aerobic threshold, lactate threshold, and VO2 Max will improve your training dramatically.
+A laboratory that tests aerobic threshold, lactate threshold, and VO2 Max as well as fat burning and movement economy will improve your training dramatically.
 Find a coach who knows how to analyze the results to optimize your training and racing.
 He will be able to determine much about your individual physiology – efficiency of movement, muscle fiber types, and they types of training that your body responds to best.

 Trains the mind as well as the body…